psychemedia/storytelling-notes/_macpherson_to_do.md

 Debauch'd my health and strength;
 I've pillag'd, plunder'd, murdered,
 But now, alas! at length,
-I'm borught to punishment direct,
+I'm brought to punishment direct,
 Pale Death draws near to me;
 This end I never did project,
 To hang upon a tree.